Terms of Agreement

 Voting Rights

-Each of the member clubs is entitled to one vote either in person, by phone or video link.
-Oct 23, 2011
+Each of the representatives from the member clubs are entitled to one vote either in person, by phone or video link.
+Therefore each club will have a total of three votes.

 Powers